 - Local or national lock-down

 The effect of this sweeping phenomenon on the world economy, including the medical tourism industry, could be enormous.
 Medical tourists, Americans or Canadians, may wonder whether it is still safe to travel to Mexico for weight loss surgery, cosmetic surgery, dentistry, cancer, orthopedic, or any other procedure.

 In the month of March 2020, about 85% of patients were forced to cancel their trips to receive treatment; with at least 50% cancellations on the horizon through Q3, 2020.

 In this comprehensive guide, we will be discussing all aspects of Coronavirus and its influence on medical trips overseas.

 About Coronavirus (COVID-19)

-The most vulnerable to this flu-like sickness are elderly with reduced immunity and individuals with underlying health problems, such as morbid obesity, diabetes, and High Blood Pressure.
+The most vulnerable to this flu-like sickness are the elderly with reduced immunity and individuals with underlying health problems, such as morbid obesity, diabetes, and High Blood Pressure.
 COVID-19 can be particularly deadly for individuals with obesity-associated comorbidities as they are getting hit the hardest.

-The mortality rate of COVID-19 is estimated at 3.4% according to the World Health Organization.
+The mortality rate of COVID-19 is estimated at 3.4%, according to the World Health Organization.
 It is estimated about 80% of people who get infected “do well” and recover without needing any medical care.

 Notable Statistics of Global Epidemics